TigerBSD/TigerBSD/SYSINSTALL.md

 ## Boot from the FreeBSD 11.0-RELEASE install media

-At boot, press the blue "ThinkVantage"-button.

-Press F12 to select temporary startup device.

-From the Boot Menu, select your USB memory stick.
-In my case, it is called "USB HDD".
+With the boot priority order configured as above, your machine should automatically boot from install media if it is present at boot.

 ## Perform installation